amkmishra/Fastub-Advance/README.md

 # Fastub-Advance
 An advance version of fastub API mocking client supporting

-It's based on base created by prabjot678.
+It's based on base code created by github user @prabjot678.

 This one supports dynamic responses, by using expressions to place data from request.